 “I think that he most worthwhile things that God gives to you are the things that you have to work for,” said Dr. Scherlin, “What I’ve noticed in my children and grandchildren and in other individuals is if it comes too easy then nobody appreciates it.
 But if you had to work for it, that is God’s gift to you.
 You would not have really appreciated it if you hadn’t worked hard, sacrificed and suffered to make it happen.
 That is God’s promise to you.”

-To request more information, call (562) 988-2278 or email email@example.com.
-For the latest news, pictures and videos of American University of Health Sciences’ events, like us on Facebook @auhs.edu and follow us on twitter @AUHS_Campus and instagram @auhsedu.
+AUHS offers a Bachelor of Science in Nursing (BSN), a Bachelor of Science in Pharmaceutical Sciences (BSPS) and a Master of Science in Clinical Research (MSCR).
+To request more information, email email@example.com or call (562) 988-2278.
+For the latest news, pictures and videos of American University of Health Sciences’ events, like us on Facebook @auhs.edu and follow us on Twitter @AUHS_Campus and Instagram @auhsedu.